actions/runner/docs/preview/outputvariable.md

 Agent will base on the `OutputVariables` section from task.json determine which variable needs to publish, and patch timeline record with the output variables.

-The `OutputVariables` section will also be used as intellisence hint in the definition editor.
+The `OutputVariables` section will also be used as intellisense hint in the definition editor.

 ### For Ad-hoc script: